Kingston South End (Charlotte, North Carolina): Building design

 The building will include 324 apartments and 15,000 sqft of ground floor retail.
 The apartments will range in size from microunits to three-bedroom units with two three-bedroom penthouse units.
 They will have many high-end features such as custom closets, elevated appliance and fixture packages, and highly functional kitchens.
-The building will have 20,000 sqft of amenity space for residents to include extensive communal gathering spaces, co-working offices, and a fitness center.
+It will have 20,000 sqft of amenity space for residents to include extensive communal gathering spaces, co-working offices, and a fitness center.
 The rooftop terrace features will include hammocks, fire pits, a sky bar, and added spaces for events and general recreation.
 Another important feature of the building will be its many green initiatives such as lighting control strategies and safer materials, EV charging stations, and smart thermostats.

 The exterior and interior design of the building have been carefully crafted by R2L Architects and EoA Group for interior design.
 The exterior has been specifically designed as reminder of South End's past as a warehouse and industrial district, it will feature a largely masonry exterior and oversized windows.
 The gold and brass accents on the exterior are intended to reference Charlotte’s days as an important national gold mine location.
 The interior's use of brick masonry, concrete, and deep crimson colors were used to match the exterior's industrial and warehouse reminiscent design.
-SK&A Structural Engineers designed the concrete structure including post-tensioned slabs, columns, shearwalls, and pile cap foundations.
+SK&A Structural Engineers designed the concrete structure including post-tensioned slabs, columns, shear walls, and pile cap foundations.

-Justin Trowbridge, Principal at White Point stated "Ascent South End will bring highly sought after residential and retail space to South End, nicely complement our adjacent office tower development and Dilworth Artisan Station and will solidify this block as the premier live-work-play destination in Charlotte's hottest area".
-Josh Glover, Greystar’s senior director of development, stated this about the project "South End has been a cool neighborhood for a long time but it really feels like it’s hit its stride over the last 18 months or so.
-It’s been exciting to see the submarket grow to the point where it can sustain high-rise residential developments.”
-Since the area has been experiencing such fast growth Greystar felt like they are meeting a need for additional residential buildings.